DataDog/integrations-core/docs/developer/guidelines/dashboards.md

     b. _(close enough)_
        ![Symmetrical example 2](../assets/images/symmetrical_example_2.png)

-1. Timeseries widgets should be at least 4 columns wide in order not to appear squashed on smaller displays
+1. Timeseries widgets should be at least 4 columns wide in order not to appear squashed on smaller displays.

 1. Stream widgets should be at least 6 columns wide (half the dashboard width) for readability.
 You should place them at the end of a dashboard so they don't "trap" scrolling.
 It's useful to put stream widgets in a group by themselves so they can be collapsed.
 Add an event stream only if the service monitored by the dashboard is reporting events.
 Use `sources:service_name`.
    ![Stream widgets](../assets/images/stream_widgets.png)